AaronLeoCooper/webpack-ts-kit/README.md

 # TypeScript Webpack Starter Project

-This is a super simple, easy peasy lemon squeezy starter project for TypeScript, using Webpack 3 for development & building and TSLint for code quality.
+This is a super simple, easy peasy lemon squeezy starter project for TypeScript 2.4+, using Webpack 3 for development & building and TSLint for code quality.

 ## Key Features